 “I am both honored and appreciative for the chance to have participated in such a worthwhile event,” Polendo said.

-From your friends and family at Golden Seal Service Experts Heating & Air Conditioning, we are truly sorry for the loss of the Dallas law enforcement community and for the relatives of Lorne Ahrens, Michael Krol, Michael J. Smith, Brent Thompson, and Patrick Zamarripa.
+From your friends and family at Golden Seal Service Experts, we are truly sorry for the loss of the Dallas law enforcement community and for the relatives of Lorne Ahrens, Michael Krol, Michael J. Smith, Brent Thompson, and Patrick Zamarripa.